 Finally, when the centurion and the others with him saw all of this, they realized what they had done and they were terrified.
 He must have been the Son of God!
 And those of His followers who had not deserted, watched from a distance.

 As evening approached, Joseph of Arimathea, accompanied by Nicodemus—we’re told by the gospel writer John—dared to go to Pilate to ask for the body of Jesus.
 Can you see them working together to take Him down and to wrap Him gently in a clean linen cloth?
 Placing Him in the tomb?
 And can you see the two women—Mary Magdalene and Mary, the mother of the apostles James and John–outside the tomb?

-Well, this is where we find ourselves in this Holy Week.
-This week, if you dip your bread into oil or eat an olive, think as you do of Jesus pouring Himself out in grief on the Mount of Olives—in Gethsemane–the oil press—as He looked toward the cross.
-As you receive a palm branch today, give thanks to the One who went to the cross for you and praise Him—our Prophet, Priest and King, our Savior, our Lord.
+Well, this is where we find ourselves as we approach Holy Week.
+Over these days, if you dip your bread into oil or eat an olive, think as you do of Jesus pouring Himself out in grief on the Mount of Olives—in Gethsemane–the oil press—as He looked toward the cross.
+As you receive a palm branch in worship, give thanks to the One who went to the cross for you and praise Him—our Prophet, Priest and King, our Savior, our Lord.

 Take a few moments to contemplate the great love of our Lord that sent Him to the cross for the remission of our sins.